bcdavasconcelos/DEVONthink-3/Applescripts/Actions (for Alfred Workflow).md

 on run

+	-- Identify the record
+	try -- via tab info
+		set WinID to ((system attribute "WinID") as number) end try
+	try
-	set WinID to ((system attribute "WinID") as number) set TabID to ((system attribute "TabID") as number)
+		set TabID to ((system attribute "TabID") as number) end try

+	try -- via UUID
+		set theUUID to ((system attribute "theUUID") as text) end try

+	-- Actions
+	try -- close think window
-	set ActionCloseWin to ((system attribute "ActionCloseWin") as boolean) set ActionCloseTab to ((system attribute "ActionClose") as boolean)
+		set ActionCloseWin to ((system attribute "ActionCloseWin") as number) end try

+	try -- close selected tab
+		set ActionCloseTab to ((system attribute "ActionCloseTab") as number) end try

-	set ActionAttach to ((system attribute "ActionAttach") as number) -- contains the id of the target window set DetachAll to ((system attribute "DetachAll") as boolean)
+	try -- attach record to selected think window set ActionAttach to ((system attribute "ActionAttach") as number) -- contains the id of the target window end try

+	try -- detach all tabs from selected think window set DetachAll to ((system attribute "DetachAll") as number) end try

-	set ActionOpenNewDoc to ((system attribute "ActionOpenNewDoc") as boolean) set ActionOpenNewWin to ((system attribute "ActionOpenNewWin") as boolean)
+	try -- open record in new document window set ActionOpenNewDoc to ((system attribute "ActionOpenNewDoc") as number) end try

+	try -- open record in new viewer window set ActionOpenNewWin to ((system attribute "ActionOpenNewWin") as number) end try

+	try -- activate the record
+		set ActionActivate to ((system attribute "ActionActivate") as number) end try

+	try -- open record externally
-	set ActionActivate to ((system attribute "ActionActivate") as boolean) set ActionOpenEx to ((system attribute "ActionOpenEx") as boolean)
+		set ActionOpenEx to ((system attribute "ActionOpenEx") as number) end try

+	-- Metadata manipulation
+	try -- rename the record
-	set ActionRename to ((system attribute "ActionRename") as text) -- contains the new name set ReturnLink to ((system attribute "ReturnLink") as text)
+		set ActionRename to ((system attribute "ActionRename") as text) -- contains the new name end try
+	try -- change the aliases
+		set ActionAliases to ((system attribute "ActionAliases") as text) -- contains the new name end try

 	-- Detach = ActionCloseTab + ActionOpenNewDoc
 	-- Attach = ActionCloseTab + ActionAttach
-	-- DetachAll = WinID + boolean
+	-- DetachAll = WinID + number
 	-- New document window = ActionOpenNewDoc
 	-- New viewer window = ActionOpenNewWin
 	-- Open/activate = ActionActivate
 	-- Open ReturnLink = No especial formula just open in desired way

-	set WinID to 25811
-	set TabID to 1

 	tell application id "DNtp"

+		-- identify the record
 		try
-		if ReturnLink is "" then
+			if theUUID is not "" then
-			set theRecord to content record of (tab id TabID) in (window id WinID) else
+				set theRecord to get record with uuid theUUID else
+				set theWin to window id WinID
-			set theRecord to get record with uuid theUUID end if
+				set theTab to tab id TabID in theWin set theRecord to content record of theTab end if
+			-- get record URL
 			set theURL to the reference URL of theRecord end try

-		-- close window, close tab, attach tab to window, open new doc window, open tab, open externally (the order of the sequence is relevant)
+		-- close window

-		if ActionCloseWin then close (window id WinID) if ActionCloseTab then close theRecord
+		if ActionCloseWin is not 0 then close (window id WinID)

+		-- close tab
+		if ActionCloseTab is not 0 then close theTab

+		-- attach tab to window
-		if ActionAttach is not "" then open tab for record theRecord in (window id ActionAttach) if DetachAll then
+		if ActionAttach is not 0 then open tab for record theRecord in (window id ActionAttach)

+		-- detach all tabs
+		if DetachAll is not 0 then
 			set theTabs to every tab in (window id WinID) repeat with theTab in theTabs
 				set theRecord to content record of theTab